tail-call/kbb/README.md

  - [ ] Unit and terrain are stacked like cards
  - [ ] Cards have actions
  - [ ] Minimap
+ - [ ] Highlight followers
+ - [ ] Chopping wood is performed like combat
+ - [ ] Mining stone is performed like combat
+ - [ ] Fishing is performed like combat
+ - [ ] Digging for treasures is performed like combat
+ - [ ] Building is performed like combat
  - [ ] Buried treasures
+ - [ ] Every guy may carry up to 10 of any item
+ - [ ] Items may be dropped
+ - [ ] Every guy may also have an item equipped: a tool or a weapon
+ - [ ] A tool or a weapon affects ability rings
  - [ ] Squad's turn follows cursor
  - [ ] Fog of war
  - [ ] Workshop where foundations of buildings are made